What’s the lowdown?

 You can skip a period (and say goodbye to bleeds)

 We’re sure you don’t need us to list the benefits of not bleeding every month (no sanitary products, white jeans, yes please) but for most of us, the withdrawal bleed is mistakenly seen as a reassuring sign that our contraception is actually working.

 Combined hormonal contraception, however – when taken correctly – is incredibly effective.
 Add to this the fact that your chances of missing a pill are reduced when it’s taken back to back, and the increased efficacy when your seven-day break is missed, and your chances of pregnancy are very slim.

-Withdrawal bleeds are also not a normal period and have been reported by women using combined methods of contraception who are pregnant.
-Women should not consider monthly bleeds on combined contraception to be reassurance that they are not pregnant.
+Withdrawal bleeds are also not a normal period and have been reported by people using combined methods of contraception who are pregnant.
+You should not consider having monthly bleeds on combined contraception to be reassurance that you are not pregnant.